 3. “Go” & “Stop” fingers.

 This was a little trick I used when I was working in the school system as an Occupational Therapy Assistant.
 I had a sign with a picture of the green “go” fingers for writing and a red stop sign with a picture of the “stop” fingers.
-“Go” fingers are the fingers on the pencil, “stop” fingers go in the hand.
+“Go” fingers are the fingers on the pencil, and “stop” fingers go in the hand.

-So when I saw a child using the wrong grasp, I would remind them to use their “Go” fingers.
+When I saw a child using the wrong grasp, I would remind them to use their “Go” fingers.
 This worked pretty well with a lot of my kiddos.
 You could also make a sign to have hanging or on the child’s desk as a visual reminder instead of always verbally reminding them.

 4. Using smaller or fatter pencils.

 Typically a suggestion given is to use smaller, shorter pencils or crayons to promote a good grasp.
-However some children really do benefit from the thicker, fatter pencils, particularly if they have weaker hand grip.
+However, some children really do benefit from the thicker, fatter pencils, particularly if they have a weaker hand grasp.
 They may have a hard time feeling the smaller size pencils or being able to put the proper amount of pressure on them.
-So experimenting with different types of writing utensils would be beneficial.
-Pencils with a triangle shape to them can also help.
-You can also find triangle pencil grips, but also note my thoughts on pencil grips below.

-I will stop here and note that the only way to really know what type of pencil will work is to get the advice of an Occupational Therapist who can assess your child’s fine motor skills and make a professional opinion based on their evaluation.
+I will also note that the only way to really know what type of pencil will work is to get the advice of an Occupational Therapist who can assess your child’s fine motor skills and make a professional opinion based on their evaluation.
 If you feel your child truly has a delay in fine motor skills and handwriting, please seek the help of a professional and don’t try to treat them yourself.

 5. Pencil grips as a last resort.

-The reason I use pencil grips as a last resort is because many children lose them or they just become more of a distraction than a help, I have found.
+The reason I use pencil grips as a last resort is that many children lose them or they just become more of a distraction than a help, I have found.
 However, depending on the type of grip they can be beneficial.
-A couple of my favorites are the Grotto grip or the training grips.
-The grotto grip typically works better with older children, the training grip with younger ones.

 Pencil Grips 101 – The Anonymous OT